Brand Name: Subutex, Buprenex, Butrans, Probuphine, Belbuca and Sublocade

 The Benefits of Rapid Buprenorphine Detox for Addiction (Sometimes Referred to as Subutex Rapid Detox)

 Typically, you’ll complete the Waismann Rapid Detox Treatment in five to ten days.
 Using an antagonist and sedatives.
-We are able to induce and speed the withdrawal while you sleep comfortably in your private room.
+We can induce and speed the withdrawal while you sleep comfortably in your private room.
 Patients are in a full-service accredited hospital for 2 to 4 days, followed by a few days stay at our private recovery center, Domus Retreat.

 What is Sublocade?